cits5501/cits5501.github.io/src/assessment.md

 of the unit's marks is due on
 {{ siteinfo.assessments.project.dates.due | dateFormat("dddd D MMM") }}.

-It will include both programming work and written work, plus an oral component.
+It will include both programming work and written work.

+{#

 Students will be required to book a short (less than 10 mins) meeting (either face-to-face or via MS Teams) with a marker, where they should expect to answer some basic questions about their project